 5. Jacob “Jknaps” Knapman

-Like JSTN, Jknaps is also an incredibly talented striker who is known for fantastic placement and power on almost all of his shots.
+Jknaps is one of the most talented strikers in RL.
+Jknaps is known for his fantastic placement and power on his shots.
 While G2 has had some rocky series over the years, the fault doesn’t lie with Jknaps and he is widely considered one of the best players in the game.

 4. Garrett “GarrettG” Gordon